-Sardinia also produces other sorts of cheeses: very good mozzarella; an excellent goats’ cheese a bit like feta, white, soft and salty, is casu ‘e fitta, generally added to soup; a soft goats’ cheese which is marinated in chilli oil (very good for cooking); and casizzolu, Red cows’ milk cheese.
+Sardinia also produces other sorts of cheeses: very good mozzarella; an excellent goats’ cheese a bit like feta, white, soft and salty, is casu ‘e fitta, generally added to soup; and casizzolu, Red cows’ milk cheese.

 There’s also a type of cheese involving live maggots.
 The production of this is pretty much a capital crime vis à vis the EU bureaucrats so it’s only available in the dead of night at isolated farm houses and remember to knock three times.